 A trip to the Spannagel cave is either strenuous or expensive: this cave is located at the glacier of Hintertux high up the mountain, 2,521 m asl.
 So you have two possibilities: either you walk up to the cave or you take the cable car.
 This cable car is mainly for the skiers, who have an ideal situation here.
 In winter there are several ski routes down into the valley, in summer skiing is still possible on the glacier.
 At the lower rim of the glacier is the Spannagelhaus, a typical alpine hut.
 To get there you must take the lower two of three subsequent cable cars.
 The Spannagelhaus is 150 m below the station.

 There is no ticket office for the cave, you just buy your tickets from the waitress in the hut.
 The tours start every hour, and you can efficiently use the waiting time for a snack.
 Then the visitors are taken to a small room with some equipment.
 All visitors get helmets, lamps and a special raincoat with the logo of the cave on the back.
 Skiers who want to visit the cave get also wellingtons, as it is not a good idea to visit the cave in skiing boots.

 Now the tour starts, and after a few steps we reach the entrance to the cave, which is just 20 m below the hut in the cliff face.
 An iron bar gate locks the cave.
 We enter, the cave, and from the very first moment we see the typical nature of the cave.
 A rather narrow, wild and wrinkled passage through dark grey, striped marble.

 The tour goes down the main passage, which is comparably spacious, the path is a little rough, more like a trail in the mountains, not as expected from a show cave.
 We cross two or three small rooms, which are just widenings of the passage.
 In one room is a bridge to cross a now dry ravine.
-The whole cave feels like walking through a Klamm, which is the local name for a very narrow and deep ravine.
+The whole cave feels like walking through a Klamm, which is the local name for a slot canyon, a narrow and deep ravine.